DOS stands for Disk Operating System and it is a command line

 C:\DOS or C:\WINDOWS as a temporary directory.

-Some programs delete the temporary directories after installation.
+Some programs delete the temporary directories after

-the C:\DOS directory.
+routine deleted the C:\DOS directory.

 IF NOT EXIST C:\TEMP MKDIR C:\TEMP